Frequently asked questions

 At what age should you first consult with specialists?

-As soon as you suspect a problem, it is advisable to consult a specialist immediately to prevent more complex problems later on.
+As soon as we suspect a problem, it is advisable to consult a specialist immediately in order to prevent more complex problems later on.
+It is advisable to find a specialist who is experienced in treating young children.

-U Concept trainers can be used from the age of 3 to correct dental abnormalities, improve tongue position and thus speech, and strengthen the muscles around the mouth.
-All of these can have a positive impact on a child's daily life, improving their self-confidence and even their posture and concentration.
+U Concept trainers can be used from the age of 3 to correct dental abnormalities and mouth breathing, improve tongue position and thus speech intelligibility, and strengthen the muscles around the mouth.
+All of these can have a positive impact on a child's daily life, improving their self-confidence, posture, sleep quality, and concentration.

 Is sampling necessary to select the appropriate trainer?